RichardLun/hello-world/README.md

 # hello-world
 Test Repository

 Hi there!
-I'm Richard Lun and this is my first time using Github!
+I'm Richard Lun and I love coding!
+This is my first time using Github